Amani Nature Reserve: Fauna

 The fauna of the Usambara Mountains has been compared to that of the Galápagos Islands in terms of its richness and biological importance.
 The area of the Amani Nature Reserve is better studied than many other parts of the range with numerous endemic invertebrates dependent on the native moist forest cover including mites, spiders, freshwater crabs, dragonflies, beetles, butterflies, millipedes and molluscs.

 There are few large mammals in the reserve.
 Duiker and bushpig are plentiful and there are two species of monkey, but the elephants and leopards that used to inhabit the area are no longer present.
 The elusive long-billed forest warbler (Artisornis moreaui) is known from the reserve and from one other locality, Mount Namuli in northern Mozambique, 1000 km away.

 Some of the endemic animals are named after the mountains in which the nature reserve is set, and these include the Usambara weaver (Ploceus nicolli), Usambara akalat, Usambara hyliota (Hyliota usambara) and the Usambara eagle-owl (Bubo vosseleri).
 Others are named after the reserve, and these include the Amani sunbird (Hedydipna pallidigaster) and the Amani tailorbird.
 There are also endemic tree frogs and chameleons unique to the area.

 Amani Hill Research Station

 Founded in 1902, after World War II the scientific station became famous for its research into malaria.
 Since the 1970s the laboratory has remained largely unchanged with the specimens and instruments of a long gone by era.
 As of 2017 the station receives few visitors and the thirty-four staff maintain the entomological collection continuing to add butterflies and other insects.

+Attractions

+The reserve is endowed with a variety of tourist attractions in addition to Saintpaulia flowers, including endemic species of flora and animals, Unique biodiversity, natural features, and historical and cultural attractions.
+The reserve is renowned for its diverse bird and butterfly species.